fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 That's it!
 Your first multivariate chart is ready.

-Now, let's see an example where out of the above four columns we will render the chart using the time column and the data of **quantity**.
+Now, let's see an example where out of the above four columns we will render the chart using the time column and the data of **Sales** and **Quantity**.

 The chart to showcase the quantity sold will look like as shown below: